Outlaws (1997 video game): Development

 John de Lancie portrays Matt "Dr. Death" Jackson.

 Outlaws is powered by an upgraded version of the Jedi engine, which was previously used on Star Wars: Dark Forces.
 LucasArts' INSANE animation engine is used to display the game's cutscenes.
 The game was also originally planned to have 12 unique multiplayer characters, each with their own in-game attributes.
 The final release halved that number to six characters.
 The game was inspired by western films such as The Good, the Bad and the Ugly and A Fistful of Dollars, as well as other Clint Eastwood westerns.
 Despite the serious tone of the game, Outlaws maintained a few easter egg jokes, including Max of the Sam & Max series, hidden inside a building, a pair of grey aliens experimenting on a cow, and several references to the Indiana Jones series of games and movies.

 Outlaws is listed as one of noted game designer John Romero's all-time favorite games.

-In contrast, the community-created XL Engine allows players to use their original CD to play through the game with a modern setting.

 Several veteran actors lend their voices to the game.
 Richard Moll of Night Court plays the game's main antagonist, Bob Graham.
 John de Lancie portrays Matt Jackson, the secondary antagonist.
 Veteran voice actor Jack Angel portrays two characters, George Bowers and Jack Sanchez.
 Jeff Osterhage, himself a veteran of western television films, voices the game's protagonist, U.S. Marshal James Anderson.